-We are currently home to two pairs of pied imperial pigeons
+We are currently home to a small group of pied imperial pigeons.

 They can be found in our Brilliant Birds exhibit